What is Rosa Parks Known For?

 Rosa Parks was an influential figure whose brave and decisive actions helped launch the Civil Rights movement in the United States.

-Rosa Parks is widely recognized today for the pivotal role she played during the Civil Rights movement in the United States.
-She famously refused to give up her bus seat to a white passenger while travelling in her home town of Montgomery in Alabama.
+Rosa Parks is widely recognized today for the pivotal role she played during the Civil Rights movement in the US.
+She famously refused to give up her bus seat to a white passenger while traveling in her home town of Montgomery in Alabama.
 This seemingly simple act of silent protest became the catalyst for a series of actions that followed.
-Rosa Parks also went on to become an active spokesperson as the Civil Right movement gained traction, and citizens fought for equal rights and a bid to end racial segregation.
+Rosa Parks also went on to become an active spokesperson as the Civil Rights Movement gained traction.
 We take a closer look at the most enduring aspects of Rosa Parks’ legacy, in celebration of her contributions to society.

 Rosa Parks Refused to Give up Her Seat

 An African-American, Rosa Parks had lived in the Montgomery area of Alabama since the age of 11.
-She knew the bus segregation laws there all too well – Black citizens had to ride at the designated back area of the bus, while white people rode at the front.
+She knew the bus segregation laws (part of the so-called Jim Crow Laws introduced by the Southern States after Reconstruction) there all too well—Black citizens had to ride at the designated back area of the bus, while white people rode at the front.
 These rules were written in law, but occasionally bus drivers still asked Black riders to give up seats if there were none available at the front.

 On one particular day in 1955, the 42-year-old Rosa Parks was riding the bus home from work, when the driver told four passengers in the ‘colored’ section to stand, to give a seat to a white man because the ‘white’ section was full.
 Three other passengers stood up, but Parks chose not to.
 She later wrote in her biography, “People always say that I didn’t give up my seat because I was tired… but that isn’t true.
 I was not tired physically… No, the only tired I was, was of giving in.”